astoilkov/main-thread-scheduling/readme.md

 This library keeps everything on the main thread.
 This allows for a very small and simple API that can be integrated easily in existing code bases.

 Here a few more advantages:
-- API is only 3 functions.
-All the complexity is hidden behind a single function.
-The other two functions are for more advanced use cases.
+- Simple.
+90% of the time you only need `yieldOrContinue(priority)` function.
+The API has two more functions for more advanced cases.
+- Utilizes the new `navigator.scheduling.isInputPending()` method (when available).
+Fallbacks to a good enough alternative otherwise.
 - This isn't a weekend project.
 I have been working on this solution for months.
 If you want to dive more deeply read the [design doc]().
 - This is the future.
 Browsers are probably going to support scheduling tasks on the main thread in the future.
 Here is the [spec](https://github.com/WICG/scheduling-apis).
 - Aiming for high-quality with [my open-source principles](https://github.com/astoilkov/me/blob/master/essays/My%20open-source%20principles.md)

 ## API

+Note: If you want to understand how this library works under the hook and some of the details – read the [design doc]().

 ### `yieldOrContinue(priority: 'background' | 'user-visible')`